 Everyone loves beef jerky (especially my kids!), but it can be hard to find a healthy version.
 Most brands are full of nitrates, chemicals, and artificial preservatives.
 Instead, I stock up on:

 - Paleovalley Beef Sticks: I love these because they taste amazing and the Paleovalley brand is so committed to quality.
 Both the grass-fed beef sticks and pasture-raised turkey sticks are naturally fermented, flavored with organic spices, and come with a good dose of gut-friendly probiotics.
-Tip: Use this link to get 15% off your order, or get them on Amazon.
+Tip: Use this link to get 15% off your order.

 - Salmon Jerky: I eat as much seafood as I can get my hands on!
 This Epic salmon jerky is delicious and provides some variety and a break from beef.
 Subscribe and save from Amazon, and it’s also usually available from Thrive Market.